 There are 11 scheduled quizzes for the course.
 Quizzes are designed to be open book and notes, so you do not need to be in a proctored testing site to take any of the quizzes.
 Students can take the quizzes from any computer with a good internet connection and they will have 45 mins to complete 20 multiple choice or true/false questions based on your Lesson materials.
-Quizzes will be posted Mon-Thurs midnight for each of the Lessons.
+Quizzes will be posted Monday-Friday midnight for each of the Lessons.
 Please arrange your schedule to take the quiz any time before the due date (see Course Schedule).
-You have two attempts for each quiz (feel free to take it only once).
-If you take it twice, you will receive the average of the two scores.
+You have unlimited attempts for each quiz (feel free to take it only once).
+You will receive the highest score earned.
 Quiz questions vary for each attempt.
-Quiz answers will not be released until everyone in the course has taken the quiz.
+Quiz answers will be released one week after the due date of the quiz.
+Quizzes cannot be taken after the answers have been released.
 Students can drop their lowest quiz score.